 Cockroaches breed and proliferate in the summer months when temperatures are high and humid conditions prevail.
-In autumn, there is a massive roach die-off among some species as temperatures dip below 50°F. For example, most wood roach adults die and the nymphs enter a state of dormancy in the fall.
-When temperatures rise again in spring, the nymphs go nuts and mature into adults, and immediately begin breeding to continue their life cycle.
+In autumn, there is a massive roach die off among some species as temperatures dip below 50°F. For example, most wood roach adults die and the nymphs enter a state of dormancy in the fall.
+When temperatures rise again in spring, the nymphs mature into adults, and immediately begin breeding to continue their life cycle.

 As the hardiest of roaches, Oriental cockroaches have similar winter game plans.
 These pests need water to survive and so they overwinter winter in sewers, floor drains, crawl spaces, and in basements.

 The hated American roach cannot survive when temperatures dip to 15°F. The bugs do overwinter, however, by hibernating in wood piles or decaying trees.
 They will also move indoors when chilly winds blow.